fdlai/se_project_aroundtheus/README.md

 - ability for a user to upload their own photos
 - ability to like and comment on photos
 - ability to click on a photo and have it enlarge to see the full aspect ratio
-- ability to hover over truncated text, to see the full text

 **Figma**